 It happens to nearly everyone: tripping and falling.
-Although most of us can shake it off as just another embarrassing moment, for many a trip and fall can be life threatening or even deadly.
+Although most of us can shake it off as just another embarrassing moment, for many a trip and fall can be life-threatening or even deadly.
 According to the National Floor Safety Institute, there are over 1 million visits to the hospital emergency room each year because of trip and fall injuries.
-Trip and fall injuries can be particularly hazardous for older people and is the leading cause of fatal and nonfatal injuries, according to the Centers for Disease Control and Prevention (CDC).
+Trip and fall injuries can be particularly hazardous for older people and are the leading cause of fatal and nonfatal injuries, according to the Centers for Disease Control and Prevention (CDC).

 Trip and falls can occur for a variety of reasons, including:

 - Improper training on the job